Sound localization in owls: The role of vision in learning sound localization

 Owls have a very evolved capacity for sound localization, which has a lot of innate neuronal connections.
-This provides owls with an advantage over many other mammals, as their neuronal connections do not require much learning.
+This provides owls with an advantage over many mammals, as their neuronal connections do not require much learning.
 For this reason, visual cues are slightly less important to owls, especially when it comes to utilizing sound localization.
 Their eyes are nonspherical and immobile in their head, making it difficult for them to orient their eyes towards visual cues.

 Dr. Eric Knudsen performed many different experiments on barn owls over the course of several years to study how vision plays a role in their ability to localize sounds.
 His studies focused on how visual cues help in mapping parts of the forebrain and midbrain, and also tested if vision impairment has an effect on sound localization in juvenile owls.
 The results from these studies showed that impairing the visual field of juvenile owls did have a slight effect on their responses to visual cues.
 However, the longer the owls had visual impairment, the easier it was for them to learn to adapt and correct the error of the auditory cues.
 It has been hypothesized that because owls are born with these innate neuronal connections, they already understand how to use sound localization without having to develop this technique.
-As for the effect on the brain, Knudsen was able to conclude that if the owl’s optic tectum was inactivated, then the owl’s brain would have changes in the auditory orienting behavior.
+As for the effect on the brain, Knudsen was able to conclude that if the owl's optic tectum was inactivated, then the owl's brain would have changes in the auditory orienting behavior.
 As the optic tectum is involved in orienting attention, this explains why some of the owls utilized in his study would elicit a response while others would not.
 It was also found that this inactivation in the optic tectum could lead to a deficiency in sensory or motor space processing.

-The results from Knudsen’s studies showed that barn owls have the ability to adapt to vision impairments because of innate neuronal connections that they are born with.
+The results from Knudsen's studies showed that barn owls have the ability to adapt to vision impairments because of innate neuronal connections that they are born with.
 Therefore it can be concluded that, unlike most mammals, owls do not often utilize visual cues or stimuli to aid with sound localization.
 Furthermore, research conducted by Dr. Wagner showed that owls primarily utilize auditory cues for sound localization rather than visual cues.